-Abbe Pierre – Inspirational French humanitarian.
+Abbe Pierre (1912-2007) – Inspirational French humanitarian.

 He was born into a prosperous and devout Catholic family in Lyon on 5th August 1912.
-From an early age, he was inspired to follow a religious life and in 1930 joined the Capuchin monks.
-He stayed for 8 years but, partly due to ill health, he struggled with the disciplined and ascetic life.
+His name at birth was Henri Grouès; From an early age, he was inspired to follow a religious life and in 1930 joined the Capuchin monks.
+He stayed for eight years but, partly due to ill health, he struggled with the disciplined and ascetic life.
 Therefore, he left and became a priest in Grenoble.
 In 1942, he joined the resistance and helped to hide Jewish members of the community from the Nazi’s and Vichy police.
-Eventually, he was arrested, but he managed to escape and fled to North Africa to join the free French led by Charles de Gaulle.
+Eventually, he was arrested, but he managed to escape and fled to North Africa to join the Free French led by Charles de Gaulle.

-In the post war period, Abbe Pierre became a member of France’s national assembly, but felt he was able to achieve very little.
+In the post-war period, Abbe Pierre became a member of France’s national assembly but felt he was able to achieve very little.
 Therefore, he decided to leave and set up a charity Emmanus in 1949.
 His charity was aimed at helping the homeless to find shelter.
 However, he viewed the traditional view of charity with almost contempt.
 He felt the most effective charity was when others were helped to help themselves.
 If charity was just a condescending gift from the rich to the poor, he felt it would be of little benefit other than to appease the consciousness of the rich.
 The British based version of Emmanus says its philosophy is to “Giving people a bed and a reason to get out of it”.

 In 1954 he made an impassioned radio broadcast on behalf of the homeless.
 His words touched a chord with the French public he said

 “My friends, help me, A woman has just frozen to death at three this morning, on the pavement of the Boulevard Sebastopol, clutching the document by which she was expelled from her home the day before …”